-- i The distribution company shall assess: - a how the investment supports the goals of the electric or natural gas system and the purposes of Least-Cost Procurement. - b. potential for synergy savings based on alternatives that address multiple needs; - c how the entire investment proposal affects the risks of ratepayers and the distribution company. - d how the investment effectively uses available funding sources and integrates with energy programs and policies - electric distribution system, to the extent a utility is proposing continued or expanded ratepayer investment in either or system - ef risks associated with each investment alternative (for example, the ability to obtain licensing and permitting, significant risks of stranded investment, the potential risk reduction of a more incremental approach, sensitivity of alternatives to differences in load forecasts, and emergence of new technologies, etc.); - fg. implementation issues; and - gh risks associated with customer behavior. responsiveness and ability to potentially modify usage at certain times and seasons; - ii.
-The distribution company shall provide rate and bill impacts to a range of customer types and usage levels. - iii.
-The distribution company may provide additional costs tests to support a finding that an investment is prudent. - iv.
-The distribution company shall supply any other information that the company believes support a finding that an investment is prudent.
+- i The distribution company shall assess: - a how the investment supports the goals of the electric or natural gas system and the purposes of Least-Cost Procurement. - potential for synergy savings based on alternatives that address multiple needs; b. how the entire investment proposal affects the risks of ratepayers and the C. distribution company. - d. how the investment effectively uses available funding sources and integrates with energy programs and policies - risks associated with each investment alternative (for example, the ability to e. obtain licensing and permitting, significant risks of stranded investment, the potential risk reduction of a more incremental approach, sensitivity of alternatives to differences in load forecasts, and emergence of new technologies, etc.); - f implementation issues; and - risks associated with customer behavior. responsiveness and ability to potentially modify usage at certain times and seasons; - ii.
+The distribution company shall provide rate and bill impacts to a range of customer types and usage levels. - iii The distribution company may provide additional costs tests to support a finding that an investment is prudent. - The distribution company shall supply any other information that the company iv. believes support a finding that an investment is prudent. - G. Environmentally Responsible - Environmental responsibility is indicated by the procurement of energy savings, i.
+The distribution company shall assess how an investment compliesance with State environmental policies, and the properly values ation of greenhouse gas reduction environmental costs and benefits. - H. Standard on Equitable Programs and Investments